 Cozy Living Room Ideas for Hygge Decor

-In our fast-paced world, we often forget to take time to relax and unwind and before you know it, you’re wishing it was a gin and tonic in your mug and not green tea.
+In our fast-paced world, we often forget to take time to relax and unwind.
+Before you know it you’re wishing it was a gin and tonic in your mug and not green tea.
 That’s where hygge comes in, a Danish concept that emphasizes the feeling of coziness and contentment.
-Its a form of self care that feels like a warm hug and a glass of wine.
+Its a form of self care that feels like a warm hug and a glass of wine without the wine.
 Hygge will sustain you day after day.

 While creating a hygge haven in your living room may seem complicated, it doesn’t have to be.
 Once you decide Hygge is for you, with coziness as your goal, you will only use things in your decor that make you happy, and then build your decor around this concept.

 Simple changes can transform your space into a warm and inviting retreat, perfect for escaping the stresses of daily life.
 So, if you’re looking for ways to embrace hygge but don’t know where to start, keep reading for some inspiring cozy living room ideas.
 And if you are worried about budget, hygge is more than often about removing or re-arranging things.

 The opportunity to create hygge decor is hiding everywhere; from your entry to your laundry and in the garden or on the porch.
 But we’ll start with the living room; the heart of your home – the place where you relax, entertain, and spend time with loved ones.

 From soft blankets to flickering candles, there are countless ways to make your living room a hygge haven that will help you create a feeling of coziness you normally get after a long massage.
 Can you feel your shoulders relaxing?
 Breathe in – breathe out.

 We are also developing and creating sustainable Hygge style products.
 Please join our email list if you would like to know more.